‘Dancing With The Stars’ Host Tom Bergeron Reveals Rehearsal Secrets On Instagram

 Dancers wear their costumes as well as full hair and makeup to perform their routines, so if any adjustments need to be made to their wardrobe or hair before performing in front of millions of viewers, those can be addressed in a timely fashion.

-In the clip above, it was also revealed that during dress rehearsals, stand in judges are also used in place of Carrie Ann Inaba, Len Goodman, and Bruno Tonioli, who appear for the show’s taping day, are briefed with whatever changes have occurred before taking their seats for the live show.
+In the clip above, it was also revealed that during dress rehearsals, stand-in judges are also used in place of Carrie Ann Inaba, Len Goodman, and Bruno Tonioli, who appear for the show’s taping day and are briefed with whatever changes have occurred before taking their seats for the live show.

 It is clear that both Tom and Erin enjoy working together.
-Their easy banter with one another, the contestants and the professional dancers make for a joyful working experience honed after five years and 10 seasons together.
+Their easy banter with one another, the contestants, and the professional dancers make for a joyful working experience honed after five years and 10 seasons together.

 Tom Bergeron has hosted the series for the entirety of the show’s 28 seasons.
-Erin Andrews came on board in 2014 after competing on the show alongside pro-Maks Chmerkovskiy in season 10 of the series, where the couple came in third place.
+Erin Andrews came on board in 2014 after competing on the show alongside pro Maks Chmerkovskiy in Season 10 of the series, where the couple came in third place.

 The season finale of Dancing with the Stars will air Monday, November 25 at 8 p.m.
 EST on ABC.